 What is Counselling

 Occasionally in your life you may need help to sort out a problem or you may be experiencing feelings that concern you.
 Counselling can help you to make some sense of what is happening to you and support you through difficult periods in your life.
-Counselling is not only about listening to you but also about helping you to explore ways of making changes.
-Counselling cannot always solve all of your problems and sometimes may not be the most appropriate form of help but most people can benefit from having time and space to explore and express their feelings and emotions.
+Counselling is not only about listening to you but also about helping you to understand and accept yourself better and to explore ways of making changes.
+Counselling cannot always solve all of your problems but most people can benefit from having time and space to explore and express their feelings and emotions and to get help in developing new ways of relating to the world and themselves.

 Counselling is sometimes referred to as a “talking therapy”.
-This is a style of talk which is carefully focussed on allowing you to express what is happening for you and upon helping you to become more aware of yourself and how you react to the world around you.
-Once someone has this awareness then the possibility of change presents itself.
+This is a style of talk which is carefully focussed on allowing you to express what is happening for you and upon helping you to become more aware of yourself and how you think, feel and react to the world around you, other people and your self.
+Once someone has this increased awareness then the possibility of change presents itself.

 Perhaps you have never spoken to anyone before about an issue which troubles you or perhaps when you tried you were not fully heard or understood.
 Counselling aims to really hear what it is you are saying and to hear it on a deeply personal level.
 There are three major categories of counselling.
 These are: